freedomofpress/encryption-works/encryption_works.md

 Journalists or ordinary citizens who have no prior technical skills may feel helpless when it comes to protecting themselves.
 But just as technology has enabled government surveillance—not just from the US, but also in Russia, China and beyond—it can also provide a shield to safeguard your communications more comprehensively than at any other time in history.

-The goal of this guide is to explain, in easy-to-understand language, the threats that you may face when communicating online, and many of the steps you can take to mitigate those threats using open source software, tried-and-true digital security techniques, and encryption.
+The goal of this guide is to explain, in easy-to-understand language, the threats that you may face when communicating online, and many of the steps you can take to mitigate those threats using open-source software, tried-and-true digital security techniques, and encryption.
 In short, encryption works—this guide explains why, and how.

 It takes a bit of patience, but no matter your skill set, you can learn how to use encryption tools to better protect yourself when emailing, calling, texting, or using your computer even when you are not connected to the internet.